 This allows groups of people at two or more locations to interact live via two-way video and audio transmission.
 Desktop videoconferencing can be done with a low-tech webcam for little or no cost.
 High-end conferencing facilities provide better quality sound and video.
 Some systems allow conferees to share computer screens as well as live video and audio.

-The OIT has an excellent video conferencing facility in the IT Center, and there is no charge to use it.
+The OIT has an excellent videoconferencing facility in the IT Center, and there is no charge to use it.
 The OIT also supports WebEx, one of several commercial services in this genre.
 Contact Jeff Miller for more information on either service.

-Skype is a free conferencing tool that educators frequently use for videoconferencing.
+Skype is a free tool that educators often use for videoconferencing.
 As of Fall 2014, it’s available on podium computers in Notre Dame classrooms.
-Skype is widely used and not hard to set up – even with video.
+Skype is widely used and not hard to set up.
 Lots of parents use it to communicate with college students, especially when they are studying abroad.